Supporting our female scientists advance their careers in medical research

 Aims: This award will provide an opportunity for women scientists to:

-Aim: To provide technical / postdoctoral support and funding for childcare for mid-career women scientists.This funding will facilitate the continuation of research projects over the maternity leave period, and support the recipients return to work.
+Aim: To provide technical / postdoctoral support for mid-career women scientists.This funding will facilitate the continuation of research projects over the maternity leave period, and support the recipients return to work.

 Funding: A maximum of $46,000 will be awarded to a female Centenary researcher for the purpose of hiring a research assistant or research officer for the period of 6-months (maternity leave period) to continue an ongoing research project.

 Eligibility: Must have PhD and current grant funding.
 Must be primary carer for a new baby and take at least 3 months maternity leave.